You've spent the last hour scrolling.

 So we took a step back.

-How do you make people care about their health before they're sick?
-No amount of TikTok dances makes a Pap smear entertaining.
-So we stopped trying.
-And found another way.
+Question 1: How do you make people care about their health before they're sick?

 The answer to both questions